BeppeTemp/BeppeTemp/README.md

 ### Hi there 👋

-My name is Giuseppe, 22 years old (for friends Beppe or BeppeTemp).
+My name is Giuseppe, 22 y/o (for friends Beppe or BeppeTemp).
 I have a degree in IT 👨‍🎓 and I am currently studying Cloud Computing ☁️ for my master's degree.
 I am a nerd 🤓 an I have a lot o interests in:

 * 👨🏻‍💻 Programming
 * 🖨 3D Printing